jaisonerick/kratos/README.md

 This will create a Rails app in `projectname` using the latest version of Rails.

+After run, configure sidekiq panel password in the `config/initializers/sidekiq.rb` file.
+The panel is accessible by the URL `/sidekiq`.

 ## License

 Suspenders is Copyright © 2008-2015 thoughtbot.